-The 2023 UCRFP was developed and adopted in accordance with 31 TAC §361.50 and §361.60-.61.
-The UCRFPG will approve and adopt the Final 2023 UCRFP in late 2022 and will direct the City of San Angelo and the Technical Consultant Team to submit the Final 2023 UCRFP to the TWDB on or before the January 10, 2023, deadline.
+The 2023 UCRFP and amended 2023 UCRFP was developed and adopted in accordance with 31 TAC §361.50 and §361.60-.61.
+The UCRFPG approved and adopted the Final 2023 UCRFP on December 21, 2022, and directed the City of San Angelo and the Technical Consultant Team to submit the Final 2023 UCRFP to the TWDB on or before the January 10, 2023, deadline.
+The UCRFPG approved and adopted the Amended 2023 UCRP on DATE.

-Stakeholder outreach and public participation are an important part of any planning process, including this first flood planning cycle for the State of Texas, initiated by Senate Bill 8 (SB8) of the 86th Texas Legislature.
+Stakeholder outreach and public participation are important parts of any planning process, including this first flood planning cycle for the State of Texas, initiated by Senate Bill 8 (SB8) of the 86th Texas Legislature.
 In 2020, the TWDB allocated funds for the 15 flood planning regions to concentrate on tasks related to public participation and flood planning development for their respective basins.
 In September 2021, the TWDB allocated additional funding related to stakeholder outreach and data collection efforts for each of the flood planning regions.
 The UCRFPG provided opportunity for the public to participate in the regional flood planning process.
 The UCRFPG met all requirements under the Texas Open Meetings Act and Public Information Act in accordance with 31 TAC Chapters 357.12, 357.21, and 357.50(f) during development of the Draft 2023 Regional Flood Plan for Flood Planning Region 9 - Upper Colorado.